Cheapest Car Insurance by State: 2026 Comparison

 1. Michigan — $3,096/year

 Michigan has been the most expensive state for car insurance for years.
-The primary reason is the state's unique no-fault auto insurance system, which until recent reforms required unlimited lifetime medical benefits for auto accident injuries.
-While reforms in 2020 introduced coverage level choices for PIP benefits, the state's rates remain the nation's highest due to historical cost structures and a high rate of uninsured drivers.
+The primary reason was the state's unique no-fault auto insurance system, which until recent reforms required unlimited lifetime medical benefits for auto accident injuries.
+While reforms in 2020 introduced coverage level choices for PIP benefits, the state's rates remain the nation's highest due to historical cost structures, high rates of uninsured drivers (approximately 25%), and the legacy of unlimited medical claims still being processed from the old system.

 2. Louisiana — $2,839/year